 Living in Germany > Health Care in Germany

 All of the German-speaking countries enjoy a high level of health care.
 Infant mortality rates are much lower (US: 5.87 per 1000, DE: 3.43, A: 3.45) and life expectancy is higher than in the United States.
-(Switzerland is third in the world, after Hong Kong and Japan.
+(Switzerland is second in the world, after number one Japan.
 See the comparison chart below.)
 The German health care system, with its mix of public and private health insurance, was taken as a model by both the Clinton and Obama administrations in their efforts to reform the US system.
 While not without its problems, the Austrian and German government-sponsored Krankenkasse (“sickness fund”) system provides universal health coverage in Austria and Germany.
 Switzerland relies on private insurance.

 Thanks to Otto von Bismarck, Germany has the world’s oldest national health insurance system, dating back to the late 1880s.
 Originally, the state health insurance laws applied only to low-income workers and some government employees, but now about 90 percent of the population is covered by national health insurance (Gesetzliche Krankenversicherung, GKV).
 The rest, including many expatriates living in Germany, must have private insurance.
 In order to obtain a residence visa, foreign residents must prove that they have some form of health insurance coverage, either private or through their employer.
 All salaried employees must have public health insurance.